Tile: A sophisticated choice

 How do I choose the proper surface glaze?

 Floor tiles are rated for glaze wear and slip resistance, which are important factors to consider.
 Glaze ratings should exceed 3 for residential applications, with the exception of bath areas that can use tiles rated 2.
 Tiles with a slip resistant rating of 0.5 or better should work well in most indoor residential applications.
 Use caution when selecting tile for installations outdoors.
 Unglazed quarry tiles, tiles with heavily textured surfaces, or porcelain paver tiles, all with slip resistant ratings of 0.6 or greater are possibilities.
 They must also be frost resistant.
+What kind of setting materials are the best?
+New latex modified mortars and grouts provide better strength while also allowing greater flexibility.
+Are there any precautions I should take?
+Avoid dropping heavy objects on tile.
+Doing so can crack the tile and require replacement.

 Tile from Henrico, VA from Costen Floors